World of the Dead: The Zombie Diaries 2: Reception

-The film opened to somewhat mixed reviews.
-Aint It Cool News said “Zombie Diaries 2, like its predecessor, is your higher quality zombie film.
+Ain't It Cool News praised the film, saying: “Zombie Diaries 2, like its predecessor, is your higher quality zombie film.
 The gore is top notch.
 There are quite a few scenes with true scares.
 And of course, it’s a nice homage to the original Dead trilogy with an adherence to Romero’s rules of zombie.”
-TimeOut gave the film three stars out of five, stating that, compared to the first film “the production values in general are classier; and co-directors Michael Bartlett and Kevin Gates’s handling of the relentlessly grim, apocalyptic setting is more assured.”
+Time Out also lavished praise on the film stating that, compared to the first film “the production values are classier; and co-directors Michael Bartlett and Kevin Gates’s handling of the relentlessly grim, apocalyptic setting is more assured.”